mouhammad-moustafa/GettingAndCleaningData-CourseProject/CodeBook.md

 GettingAndCleaningData-CourseProject Code Book
 ====================================
-##data set is composed of std and mean variables extracted from features along with "activitylabel" and "subjectid".
+The data set is composed of std and mean variables extracted from features along with "activitylabel" and "subjectid".
 	Names of variables should be:
 	- Not have underscores or dots or white spaces
 	- All Lower case when possible